Jump to a section:

-Beginning on Saturday, July 25, 2020, Minnesota Governor Tim Walz mandated face coverings be worn in all public indoor spaces and indoor businesses as well as outdoors when physical distancing is not possible to maintain.
+Beginning on Saturday, July 25, 2020, Minnesota Gov. Tim Walz mandated face coverings be worn in all public indoor spaces and indoor businesses as well as outdoors when physical distancing is not possible to maintain.
 All students, staff, and faculty must wear face coverings in any common areas while on Augsburg property.
-We recommend having multiple face coverings (3-5 cloth coverings is ideal).
+We recommend having multiple face coverings (three to five cloth coverings is ideal).
 Using cloth coverings enables you to wash them regularly so you always have a clean face covering available.

 Watch “Let’s Face It: Auggies Care” to learn more.